nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 What are these?
 In simulation land, these are just a subset of random variables drawn from a hypothetical normal distribution with a known mean and standard deviaiton.
 But in the "real world", these represent average true effects for idiosyncratic study designs and any factors that might influence their results.
 These represent a relatively small galaxy of effect sizes that are waiting for their *p* < .05 if only luck (or statistical power) will have it.
 Simonsohn et al. made sure estimates of these effects received equal *p*-value representation.
 But that's not likely to happen in practice.

 McShane et al. and even Simonsohn et al. point this out as a limitation of *p*-curve: it doesn't use information from nonsignificant effects.
 McShane et al. recommend that you use the information in those nonsignificant effects.
-For example, you could use `weightfunct()` from the weightr package ([.html](https://cran.r-project.org/web/packages/weightr/index.html)) to estimate the Iyengar and Greenhouse (1984) model.
+For example, you could use `weightfunct()` from the weightr package ([.html](https://cran.r-project.org/web/packages/weightr/index.html)) to estimate the three-parameter version of the Hedges (1984) model ([.html](http://journals.sagepub.com/doi/pdf/10.3102/10769986009001061)).
 See below.

 # Example 5
 > use weight function model (a.k.a., three-parameter selection method). the three parameters are (1) effect size, (2) heterogeneity, and (3) weight function for significant and nonsignificant results (e.g., weight *p* < .05 more than *p* > .05).
 In other words, use information from *p*-value cutoffs and effect size variability.